Quarterly Commentary on SMRT™ & SIRT™

 Transcript of the video:

-INGA RACHWALD: Hello, and welcome to our Third Quarter Schwab Target Date Collective Investment Trust Update.
-I’m Inga Rachwald.
-I’m an investment portfolio strategist for Schwab Asset Management, and I want to talk you through how our Schwab Managed Retirement Trusts and Schwab Index Retirement Trusts, which we refer to as SMRT and SIRT, are performing, and highlight some key long-term components that stand out for us.
+INGA RACHWALD: Hello, and welcome to the 2025 Schwab Target Date Collective Investment Trust Update.
+I’m Inga Rachwell.
+I’m an investment portfolio strategist supporting Schwab Asset Management, and I support our Schwab Managed Retirement Trusts and Schwab Index Retirement Trusts.

-Thank you for joining our third quarter update.
+Thank you for joining our 2025 recap.
 For questions, contact your Schwab representative, or visit our website at schwabtrustbankcollectives.com for more information about the trusts.
-Hope to see you on our next update.

 Disclosures